 Norma Gomez has been a leader in MICOP since 2001.
 She first participated as a volunteer in organizing MICOP’s monthly community meeting, then trained as one of MICOP’s first Health Care Promotoras in 2004.

 Norma helped to create the hands-on culturally and linguistically appropriate Well Baby (Bebe Sano) program in 2004 and Learning with Mom and Dad (Aprendiendo con Mamá y Papá) in 2011.
 She continues to coordinate those programs in her role as project manager.
 In 2014, Norma helped to develop and lead MICOP’s ongoing collaboration with UCLA to improve health access and outcomes for the indigenous community of Ventura County.

 As project manager for the UCLA-MICOP participatory research studies, Norma has played a vital role in developing curricula, training community-based research investigators, developing unique tools and approaches to cancer prevention such as the RadioNovela, and interpreting research data and the production of evidence-based reports.

-Vanessa is a Mexican-American social justice, language access and human rights political advocate.
-Vanessa joined the Mixteco/Indigena Community Organizing Project in the summer of 2013.
-MICOP aids, organizes, and empowers Ventura County’s indigenous immigrant communities serving over 6,000 individuals annually through health and community access, community organizing, education, direct assistance and cultural promotion.
+Vanessa Terán is a Mexican-American, social justice, environmental & human rights political advocate.
+They joined the Mixteco/Indigena Community Organizing Project in the summer of 2013.